-This page provides information about the EPA Research Call 2024 awards including:
+This page provides information about the EPA Research Call 2024 awards announced in 2025:

 * Co-funding provided by Met Éireann